dd9jn/rfc4880bis/crypto-refresh.md

 In addition to these rules, a marker packet ({{marker-packet}}) can appear anywhere in the sequence.

 A subkey always has at least one subkey binding signature after it that is issued using the primary key to tie the two keys together.
-These binding signatures may be in either v3 or v4 format, but SHOULD be v4.
+These binding signatures may be in either v3 or v4 format, but SHOULD be in v4 format.
 Subkeys that can issue signatures MUST have a v4 binding signature due to the REQUIRED embedded primary key binding signature.

 Every subkey for a v4 primary key MUST be a v4 subkey.